TheRealToxicDev/InfinityBotsGuide/docs/internal/wrappers/javascript-lib/index.md

 ---
-shortTitle: JavaScript
+shortTitle: infinityapi.js
-title: JavaScript Wrapper
+title: Our NPM Module/Wrapper
 ---

-This is our official javascript library used for interacting with the Infinity Bots API.
+This is our Official NPM Module used for interacting with the Infinity Bots API.

 ## Installation
-`npm i ibl-api@latest`
+`npm i infinityapi.js@latest`

 ---

 ## Hard Coded Install
 Append the Line below to your package.json
 ```
-    "ibl-api": "^VERSION",
+    "infinityapi.js": "^VERSION", // Replace `VERSION` with whichever Version you want to use
 ```

 • Save and profit